- High-quality music streaming: 0.16 Mbps

 DIRECTV offers several TV Satellite packages.
 If you get access to AT&T Internet 1000, you can enjoy speeds up to 1000 Mbps and is the fastest offering on the carrier’s plans.
 Information travels across this service’s 100 percent fiber-optic network.
 This kind of faster Internet speed allows for:

-Everyone in your household will get what they want with the ability to watch and record multiple simultaneous HD streams on up to 12 devices.1 This service also comes with a DVR device with a larger storage capacity of 1 TB.
-Does this Internet service sound perfect for your home?
-Call (619) 924-9995 to sign up today.
+Everyone in your household will get what they want with the ability to watch and record multiple simultaneous HD streams on up to 14 devices.1 Call (866) 918-4705 to sign up today.